thomasgaozx/motion-lite/README.md

 C++ was the original choice of language.
 Unfortunately, python module `picamera` is the official API for pi camera.
 Despite the fact that the `picamera` module is written in C.
-Digging into the C source code would cost me waaayy too much times and is obviously not worth it.
+Digging into the C source code would cost me waaayy too much time and is obviously not worth it.
 Therefore, python is chosen.

 However, python's GIL confined the extent that the multi-threaded application could perform concurrent tasks.